zhtsu/opengl-project-template/README.md

 # OpenGL Project Template
-This is a OpenGL project template what using CMake & MinGW.
+This is a OpenGL project template with CMake & MinGW.

 ## Environment
 - Windows 10 or later